Ratstail91/Toy/c-api/toy_interpreter_h.md

 ### bool Toy_callFn(Toy_Interpreter* interpreter, const char* name, Toy_LiteralArray* arguments, Toy_LiteralArray* returns)

-This utility function will find a `Toy_literal` within the `Toy_Interpreter`'s scope with a name that matches `name`, and will invoke it using `Toy_callLiteralFn` (passing in `arguments` and `returns` as expected).
+This utility function will find a `Toy_literal` within the `Toy_Interpreter`'s scope with an identifier that matches `name`, and will invoke it using `Toy_callLiteralFn` (passing in `arguments` and `returns` as expected).

 ### bool Toy_parseIdentifierToValue(Toy_Interpreter* interpreter, Toy_Literal* literalPtr)

-Sometimes, native functions will receive `Toy_Literal` identifiers instead of the values - the values can be retreived from the given interpreter's scope using the following pattern:
+Sometimes, native functions will receive `Toy_Literal` identifiers instead of the values - the correct values can be retreived from the given interpreter's scope using the following pattern:

 ```c
 Toy_Literal foobarIdn = foobar;